myminseok/pivotal-docs/ssh-to-bosh-deployed-vm-as-root.md

-This document explains how to ssh into bosh deployed vms. and will explain how to get 'root' access to the vm.
+This document explains how to ssh into bosh deployed vms and how to get 'root' priviledge to the vm.

 1) ssh into jumpbox
 - where you can access the bosh